thinkst/canarytools-docs/docs/incidents/queries.md

     url: /api/v1/incidents/history/source
     method: GET
     description: Returns a list of incident history for a source IP.
-                 If the `flock_id` is specified the history will be confined to the flock.
+                 If the `flock_id` is specified the history will be confined to the Flock.
     params:
       - name: auth_token
         required: true